Welcome & Overview

 - Line 1 — Sales Revenue

-Account: Revenue: Marketplace Sales — Best Buy · Tax: No Tax · Amount: Gross Sales figure
+Account: Revenue: Marketplace Sales — Best Buy · Tax: No Tax · Amount: Gross Sales figure from settlement report

 - Line 2 — Commission Fees (negative)